ileevq/Data_Analysis_Portfolio/Video_Game_Sales/README.md

 </details>

 ### Analysis
+  Looking at the tables, we can see that the genre of games that sell best for North America, Europe and other parts of the world mostly overlap with global sales.
+An interesting exception to this is Japan, where we can see with the naked eye that the best-selling games genre is completely different.
+With this in mind, we might take a different approach in marketing a game to that market.
+At the same time, we know that when producing Shooter or Action games, we should not do it around that market.

 ### 2. Identifying the Best-Performing Platforms
 >**Task**: Analyze which platforms (e.g., PlayStation, Xbox, PC) have the highest average sales per game.